Book reviews

 “Sho” magazine

-The author’s style is outstanding, rich in imagery and original humor […], which makes her texts attractive to connoisseurs of the literary esthetics.
-Sokolyan does not rubber-stamp in any way, there are no ready made metaphors, nor ready made ideas.
-Each novel is not just a thrilling story but also an opportunity to receive a cultural bonus, as the author is well-versed in world cultures.
-The “Storonni v domi (Strangers in the house)” novel falls into the same realm, combining philosophical content and light narrative style.
-Both informed and new readers are guaranteed to find food for reflection.
+The author’s style is exceptional, rich in imagery and original humor, making her work appealing to lovers of literary aesthetics.
+Sokolyan’s writing is far from formulaic – there are no ready-made metaphors or ideas.
+Each novel is not only a thrilling story but also an opportunity to gain a cultural insight, as Sokolyan is well-versed in world cultures.
+The novel Storonni v domi (Strangers in the House) falls into this category, blending philosophical depth with a light, accessible narrative.
+Both seasoned readers and newcomers will find plenty of food for thought.

 “Correspondent” magazine